-Maintain visual prominence of the front door

-- Orient the primary façade of a building on nonstreet elevations (including parking lots) - Change a building orientation
+- Maintain visual prominence of the front door - It is Generally Inappropriate to... - Orient the primary façade of a building on nonstreet elevations (including parking lots) - Change a building orientation

 The proposed changes to the building at the right are inappropriate since they relocate the entrance door to the side elevation and eliminate the original front door.